nataraj2/VTKBinaryWriter/README.md

 make -j4
 mpirun -np <nprocs> vtk_driver
 ```
+This writes a binary vtk file - `grid.vtk` with the mesh and one scalar field.

 ## Notes
 1. To demonstrate the parallelization, the domain is decomposed only in the z-direction.